abdulhaseebyousaf/Sticky-notes/README.md

 This is a simple sticky notes application built with plain JavaScript and TailwindCSS.
 Notes are draggable (on desktop), editable, and persist using localStorage.

 ##  Deployment
-Deployed on Vercel (or deploy using the "Import GitHub repo" button at https://vercel.com).
+Deployed on Vercel (or deploy using the "Import GitHub repo" button at https:\\sticky-notes-ten-puce.vercel.app).

 ## Features
 - Add sticky notes